-1) none of the susceptible species referred to in Article 9.8.2. are present in the zone or compartment and basic biosecurity conditions have been continuously met for at least the last two years;
+1) none of the susceptible species referred to in Article 9.8.2. are present and basic biosecurity conditions have been continuously met for at least the last [six] months;

-- 2) any of the susceptible species referred to in Article 9.8.2. are present in the zone or compartment and the following conditions have been met: - a) there has not been any occurrence of infection with WSSV for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last two years;
+- 2) there has been no occurrence of infection with WSSV for at least the last [ten] years, and: - a) the Member Country can demonstrate that conditions are conducive to the clinical expression of infection with WSSV, as described in Article 1.4.8. of Chapter 1.4.; and - b) basic biosecurity conditions as described in Chapter 1.4. have been continuously met for the zone for at least the last [ten] years;